source-academy/js-slang/README.md

 A common issue when developing modifications to js-slang is how to test it using your own local frontend.
-Assume that you have built your own cadet-frontend locally, here is how you can make it use your own js-slang, instead of the one that the Source Academy team has deployed to npm.
+Assume that you have built your own frontend locally, here is how you can make it use your own js-slang, instead of the one that the Source Academy team has deployed to npm.